ETH-NEXUS/aebc2_website/index.md

 Submit your abstract for a contributed talk by sending e-mail to <info@aebc2.eu> by 8th of August 2022.

-All contribtioned talks that are in line with Scope and Goals of the workshop and ideally fit to this years focus are very welcome.
-Selection will be done by the AEBC2 organization commitee.
+Abstract towards contributed talks within the scope of the workshop goals are welcome.
+Selection will be done by the AEBC2 organization committee.

 ### Registration